tsuru/tsuru/docs/using/app-deploy.rst

 Ignoring files and directories
 ++++++++++++++++++++++++++++++

 To deploy smaller applications you are allowed to ignore files and/or directories using a file named ``.tsuruignore`` that needs to be on your app's root directory.
-After using the command ``tsuru app-deploy -a <app name> <directory>``, ``.tsuruignore`` will be read and each line will be considered a pattern to be ignored, so anything that matches a pattern will not be on your app after the deployment.
+After using `app-deploy`, ``.tsuruignore`` will be read and each line will be considered a pattern to be ignored, so anything that matches a pattern will not be on your app after the deployment.

  This is not mandatory while deploying your app, so If there's no ``.tsuruignore`` on your app root directory, It'll deploy your normally.
 This is a example of a ``.tsuruignore`` file: